publiccodenet/about/activities/index.md

 ## Product Stewardship

-We help public software products be successful by guaranteeing their marketability and quality.
+We help public source code & policy code products be successful by guaranteeing their marketability and quality.
+Trustworthy, usable, maintained and sustainable code for your city.

 We provide the following for products, projects and codebases in our care: